Syndicate (2012 video game)

-Syndicate is a 2012 cyberpunk first-person shooter video game developed by Starbreeze Studios and published by Electronic Arts.
-It is a reboot of the Syndicate series of real-time tactics games developed by Bullfrog Productions.
-The game was released in February 2012 worldwide.
+Syndicate is a 2012 first-person shooter game developed by Starbreeze Studios and published by Electronic Arts.
+It was released for PlayStation 3, Windows, and Xbox 360 in February 2012.

+The game is a reboot of the Syndicate series of real-time tactics games developed by Bullfrog Productions.
 Set in the year 2069, the narrative revolves around Miles Kilo, a EuroCorp agent who must eliminate important personnel from rival corporations; in the process, he discovers the evil, secret practice used by EuroCorp to recruit agents.
 The game features a large variety of weapons; from standard pistols to futuristic guns.
 Kilo is implanted with a computer chip that allows him to access the dataverse and can use hacking to defeat enemies and solve environmental puzzles.

+Pre-production of Syndicate began in 2007.
+Electronic Arts approached Starbreeze Studios to revive the franchise because it was impressed with the quality of Starbreeze Studios' previous games and believed they could add "style" to the series.
+The game was returned to the drawing board after a year of development, and the co-operative multiplayer mode was added to the main game.
+The development team hoped the game would appeal to both newcomers and players of the original game; they maintained the theme of the original and drastically changed the gameplay.
+Richard K. Morgan was hired to write the story for the game.

-Announced in September 2011, the game was released in February 2012 for Microsoft Windows, PlayStation 3 and Xbox 360.
-The game received generally positive reviews from critics upon release.
-Critics praised the gameplay, style, graphics, art direction, artificial intelligence and the co-operative mode, but the game's story was criticized.
-The game's budget was smaller than the typical AAA video game, and was considered as a commercial failure for the publisher.
-The game's excessive violence led to the game being banned in Australia.
+Syndicate received lukewarm reviews from critics, who praised the gameplay, style, graphics, art direction, artificial intelligence, and the co-operative mode, but the game's story was criticized.
+The game had sold 150,000 units, which was a commercial failure for EA.
+Its excessive violence led to the game being banned in Australia.